 Q: Is it an option to adopt a Waiting Child from Burundi?

-A: Adopting a waiting child can be a wonderful option for some families.
+A: Currently, there are rarely Waiting Children in our Burundi Program.
+We have learned about most of the children placed through our program when they have been matched by the Central Authority with a family on our wait list.
+However, this may change in the future and we we may have children with identified medical needs in our Waiting Child program.
 Most families who request a Waiting Child match have their child home in under one year.
 Eligibility requirements are generally flexible, and photos and medical information can be reviewed prior to match.
 Adoption subsidies are often available.
 Waiting Children.

 Q: Will I need to travel to Burundi?

-A: In order to bring your child home, you should expect one three- to four-week trip, which includes time in Burundi and Kenya.
-You are also likely to travel eight to 12 months after receiving your referral.
+A: In order to bring your child home, you should expect one three week trip, which includes time in Burundi and Kenya.
+You are also likely to travel 9 to 12 months after receiving your referral.
 Adoptions are completed under Burundian law prior to the arrival of the adoptive parents.

-You will spend your first week in Burundi getting to know your child.
+You will spend your first two weeks in Burundi getting to know your child.
 You will also sightsee and meet with the Central Authority.
 Accommodations in Bujumbura vary from resort settings to small guest homes.
 French and English are widely spoken.

 The second part of your trip is spent in Nairobi, Kenya, obtaining your child’s U.S.-required medical exam and immigrant visa.
 You will be accompanied by an in-country representative in both countries throughout your stay.